Bed Bugs & Bed Bug Pest Control | Information, Identification, Pictures

 Bed Bug Bites.

-Not everyone has an allergic reaction to bed bug bites. ( Approximately thirty percent.).
-Unfortunately, the ones that do, bed bug bites itch like hell and people tend to itch them until they bleed and sometimes they can leave scars that can last for life.
-As of yet bed bugs have not being known to transmit diseases.
+Not everyone has an allergic reaction to bed bug bites. ( Approximately thirty per cent.).
+Unfortunately, the ones that do, bed bug bites, itches like hell and people tend to itch them until they bleed and sometimes they can leave scars that can last for life.
+As of yet, bed bugs have not been known to transmit diseases.

-Bed bug bites occur on any warm blooded mammal on any part of their body that is exposed when sleeping.
-They are attracted to body warmth and carbon dioxide.
+Bed bug bites occur on any warm-blooded mammal on any part of their body exposed when sleeping.
+Bed bugs are attracted to body warmth and carbon dioxide.

-Dermatological reactions to bed bug bites are caused from the bed bugs saliva when feeding and can take anywhere from two hours to two weeks to become evident.
-The saliva contains an anaesthetic to numb the pain of the bite and anticoagulants to assist the bed bug to have an uninterrupted flood feast which can take three to ten minutes after which they scurry back to their hiding place and digest the food.
-They tend to bite in clumps and the end result is an angry red welt that is extremely itchy for seven to nine days.
+Dermatological reactions to bed bug bites are caused by the bed bugs saliva when feeding and can take anywhere from two hours to two weeks to become evident.
+The saliva contains an anaesthetic to numb the pain of the bite and anticoagulants to assist the bed bug to have an uninterrupted flood feast which can take three to ten minutes, after which they hurry back to their hiding place and digest the food.
+They tend to bite in clumps, and the result is an angry red welt that is exceptionally itchy for seven to nine days.

 Bed Bugs Medicine.

-If you are allergic to bed bug bites the best bed bugs medicine to reduce the itch would have to be Claratyne or Telfast which contains antihistamine and can be purchased over the counter at most chemist shops for ten dollars or so.
+If you are allergic to bed bug bites, the best bed bugs medicine to reduce the itch would have to be Claratyne or Telfast.
+They contain antihistamine that can be purchased over the counter at most chemist shops for ten dollars or so without a prescription.

-Another bed bug medicine which is common but not as effective is calamine lotion, bit messy, though.
-All these products you can buy over the counter at any pharmacy or supermarket.
+Another bed bug medicine that is common but not as effective is calamine lotion, a bit messy, though—all these products you can buy over the counter at any pharmacy or supermarket.

-A natural bed bugs medicine and many other insect bites is to run hot water on the bites.
+A natural bed bugs medicine and many other insect bites are to run hot water on the bites.
 The hot water has to be uncomfortably hot but not hot enough to burn your skin.
 It can take the itch away for two to three hours.
-The hot water makes the skin release histamines and short circuits the nerves on your skin which negates the bed bug saliva and anticoagulants .
-It really works.
+In addition, the hot water makes the skin release histamines and short circuits the nerves on your skin, negating the bed bug saliva and anticoagulants.
+It works.

 Bed Bug Prevention.